AlexSilvaa9/GymDiaryFrontReact/README.md

-# FitTrack
+# GymDiary

-FitTrack is a web application designed to help users track their nutrition and exercise routines.
+GymDiary is a web application designed to help users track their nutrition and exercise routines.
 The application allows users to log their daily meals, track calorie intake, and manage their workout routines.
 It provides features for adding and removing meals and exercises, and viewing the history of activities.

 ## Features